nus-cs2030s/2324-s2/docs/28-immutability.md

 ### Enabling Safe Sharing of Objects

-Making a class immutable allows us to safely share instances of the class and therefore reducing the need to create multiple copies of the same object.
+Making a class immutable allows us to safely share instances of the class, therefore reducing the need to create multiple copies of the same object.
 For instance, the origin (0, 0) is commonly used.
 If the instance is immutable, we can just create and cache a single copy of the origin, and always return this copy when the origin is required.

-Let modify our `Point` class so that it creates a single copy of the origin and returns the same copy every time the origin is required.
+Let's modify our `Point`` class so that it creates a single copy of the origin and returns the same copy every time the origin is required.

 ```Java
 final class Point {